 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

-This include data relating to your means and methods of payment.
-We do not store your bank account details.
+This include data relating to your means and methods of payment as well as any outstanding balance due.
+We do not have access to your bank account details, so do not store them.

-This includes data relating to the transactions you have carried out with us, such as details about payments to and from you.
+This includes data relating to the transactions you have carried out with us, such as details about payments received from you.

 This includes more technical data that we may obtain when you make use of our website, such as your internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.